Stream RHEED Video#

 Warning

-Failing to call finalize() may leave the stream in an incomplete state, preventing proper analysis completion.
+Failing to call finalize() leaves the stream incomplete and may prevent analysis from completing.